 To qualify as a student election clerk, the student must:

-• Have your school principal sign the School Principal Authorization portion.
-Also, take the proper steps to ensure that your absence from school on Election Day will be excused.
+- Have your school principal sign the School Principal Authorization portion.
+Also, take the proper steps to ensure that your absence from school in order to work during Early Voting or on Election Day will be excused.

-• Send the application to the local elections officials conducting the election in which you wish to serve (county clerk/elections administrator, city secretary, school superintendent, etc.).
+- Send the application to the El Paso County Elections Department, 500 E. San Antonio Ave., Suite #314, El Paso, Texas, 79901.
 Try to send application at least 60 days prior to Election Day (even though there is no statutory deadline).

-• If selected, attend the required election training class prior to Election Day.
-This training provides all the necessary information and knowledge to be a successful elections worker.
+- If selected, attend the required election training class prior serving as a clerk.
+This training provides all the necessary information and knowledge to be a successful elections clerk.

-• Work at the polls on Election Day.
+- Work at the polls as assigned during Early Voting or on Election Day.